|Comey is understandably puzzled by reasons given|

 There are some stirrings of resistance in Congress, including several GOP House members calling for a special investigation.
 For the first time in Trump’s short reign, a legislative proposal of the president to reverse Obama drilling requirements involving methane gas was killed May 10 because three GOP senators joined the resistance.

-If case his administration is not capable of finding its conscience without some strong nudging, the public shoves at the Trump cabinet may change complacency, as Betsy Vos just found out.
+In case his administration is not capable of finding its conscience without some strong nudging, the public's shoving at the Trump cabinet may change complacency, as Betsy Vos just found out.
 Many groups are now calling for public action to strengthen the spines of Republicans in Congress on making sure the Russian investigation is in no way impeded.